Day 2 | Session 5 | Concurrent | Access to abortion

 Richard is heavily involved in research, holding Honorary Lecturer status at the University of Auckland, and is working towards a Master of Medical Law and Bioethics at the University of Otago.
 His current research includes peri-operative surgical technique and the practise and ethics of complex abortion care.

-A new abortion service in a rural setting (title TBC)
+Teamwork makes the dream work: establishing an abortion service in a rural setting